-Our marketing efforts have focused on rolling out unique programs to encourage targeted prescribers to gain more experience with Qsymia with their obese patient population.
+We commercialize Qsymia in the U.S. through a small specialty sales force who promote Qsymia to physicians.
+Our sales efforts are focused on maintaining a commercial presence with high volume prescribers of anti-obesity products.
+Our marketing efforts have focused on rolling out unique programs to encourage targeted prescribers to gain more experience with Qsymia with their obese or overweight patient population.
 We continue to invest in digital media in order to amplify our messaging to information-seeking consumers.
 The digital messaging encourages those consumers most likely to take action to speak with their physicians about obesity treatment options.
-We believe our enhanced web-based strategies deliver clear and compelling communications to potential patients.
-In June 2016, we announced an upgraded simplified patient savings plan to further drive Qsymia brand preference at the point of prescription and to encourage long-term use of the brand.
+We believe our enhanced digital strategies deliver clear and compelling communications to potential patients.
+We utilize a patient savings plan to further drive Qsymia brand preference at the point of prescription and to encourage long-term use of the brand.